hmac-auth

 Hide Authorization Information From Upstream

-As seen the in the last example, the Authorization header passed to the upstream includes the signature and all other details.
+As seen in the previous example, the Authorization header passed to the upstream includes the signature and all other details.
 This could potentially introduce security risks.

-The following example demonstrates how to prevent these information from being sent to the upstream service.
+This example continues from the previous example to demonstrate how to prevent this information from being sent to the upstream service.

 Update the plugin configuration to set hide_credentials to true: